mikezila/uQuake3/README.md

 ### What parts of the map are recreated?

-- Faces and meshes.
+- Faces
+-- Polygon, Mesh, Bezier patch types are supported
-- Textures and their mappings on said faces and meshes.
+- Textures and their mappings on polygon and mesh faces.

 ### What parts are not recreated?

-- Entities are not used it any way.
+- Entities are not used in any way.
+Yet.
-- Bezier curves are implimented but broken horribly.
+- Bezier patches are rendered, but tesellation is broken, so they're rendered untessellated.
-- Lightmaps.
+- Lightmaps aren't yet applied to faces or recreated as textures.
 - Normals.
 Unity recalcuates them on its own, though.
 - Liquids, skies, and any other texture that is produced by a shader in Quake 3.
+- Animated textures are missing/don't animate.
+- Textures with transparency (banners, flags, etc) don't have it, yet.

 ### How do I use it?